linode/docs/docs/guides/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

 modified_by:
   name: Linode
 published: 2013-05-13
-title: "Configure Email with Postfix, Dovecot, and MySQL"
+title: "Set up an Email Server with Postfix, Dovecot, and MySQL"
 h1_title: "Configuring an Email Server with Postfix, Dovecot, and MySQL on Debian and Ubuntu"
 enable_h1: true
 external_resources: